alyjahndungu/rps-loan-calculator-backend/README.md

     ```

 5. **Access the Application**:
-    - The application will be running on port `2025`.
+    - The application will be running on port `8085`.
-    - Open your browser or API testing tool and navigate to `http://localhost:2025`.
+    - Open your API testing tool and navigate to  `http://localhost:8085` (Development) and `https://rps-loan-calculator-backend.onrender.com` (Production)
+    -

 ## Authentication API Endpoints